MengTube/Extra-Colors-Mod/README.md

 # Credits:
 [BepInEx](https://github.com/NuclearPowered/BepInEx) - .NET plugin framework used for creation of this mod\
 [Reactor](https://github.com/NuclearPowered/Reactor) - Modding framework used for creating this mod\
-[DaemonBeast's Reactor](https://github.com/DaemonBeast/Reactor) - The Reactor used for creating this mod instead of the [official Reactor](https://github.com/NuclearPowered/Reactor)\
+[DaemonBeast's Reactor](https://github.com/DaemonBeast/Reactor) - The Reactor used for creating v1.0.0 and v1.0.1 of this mod instead of the [official Reactor](https://github.com/NuclearPowered/Reactor)\
 [Rainbow](https://github.com/MoltenMods/Rainbow) - Inspiration and code for this mod

 #